beta-j/TryHackMe-Rooms/Snort Challenge - The Basics.md

 ## Task 2- WRITING IDS RULES (HTTP)

-For this task we are provided with two files inside the folder `TASK-2 (HTTP)`.
+For this task we are provided with two files inside the folder `TASK-2 (HTTP)`

 ```console
 ubuntu@ip-10-10-227-123:~/Desktop/Exercise-Files$ cd TASK-2\ \(HTTP\)/